djscruggs/cardless-mobile/README.md

 A React Native mobile wallet application for storing and presenting decentralized identity credentials issued by cardlessid.org.
 The app enables age verification for adult websites without exposing personal information.

+### Privacy & Data Storage

+**No personal data is ever stored in a database.** All user credentials are stored exclusively on the user's device.
+The only data written to the Algorand blockchain is a cryptographic hash of the credential for verification purposes.

+During the identity verification process, minimal data is temporarily held in memory on the verification server to complete the verification flow.
+This data is **immediately wiped** once verification is complete, whether approved or rejected.
+No traces of personal information remain on any server after verification.

 ## Current State

 This app currently uses a **mock verification server** for testing identity verification flows.
 The mock server simulates third-party identity verification providers (like iDenfy or Stripe Identity) and allows manual approval/rejection of verification requests.